-Vendors will be treated in a fair and businesslike manner with preference given to local vendors, if all other things are equal.
+Vendors will be treated in a fair and businesslike manner with preference given to local vendors.

 No City employee or official shall have a financial interest in any purchase or contract issued by the City.
 Accepting gratuities in exchange for preferential treatment is strictly prohibited.